justtrackio/gosoline/README.md

 http requests, asynchronous message processing, writing integration tests and much more.

+## Why use it?

+- Provides an all-in-one solution for the primary use cases
+- Out-of-the-box solutions for many AWS services
+- Reduces a lot of needed glue and boilerplate code
+- Uses a lot of sane default values to to just run code from the IDE (e.g. uses localstack instead of AWS)
+- Makes it easy to build a microservice-based architecture which uses a lot of asynchronous event processing

+## Key Features

+- Configuration management
+- Logging
+- Metrics
+- Tracing
+- Fixture loading
+- Integration tests
+- Application lifecycle management
+- Api server
+- Consumer and producer applications
+- Integrates well with AWS

+## Documentation

+Read our [documentation](https://justtrackio.github.io/gosoline/) to learn how to use gosoline.

 ## Quickstart

 Every application consists of at least a main.go and config.dist.yml file.
-The main file

-#### main.go
+### main.go

 [embedmd]:# (examples/application/main.go)
 ```go
 package main